JorjaFox/library/_source/_recaps/csi/committed.md

 ## Quotes

-**Sidle** _(patient bites at swab)_ Grissom... you take this one.
+**Sidle:** _(patient bites at swab)_ Grissom... you take this one.

 - - -

-**Sidle** Sometimes a dying whale is just a dying whale.
+**Sidle:** Sometimes a dying whale is just a dying whale.

 - - -

-**Sidle** When my father died, my mother came to a place like this for a while for evaluation.
+**Sidle:** When my father died, my mother came to a place like this for a while for evaluation.
 It looked the same, it smelled the same.
 It smelled like lies.
-**Grissom** You sure you're okay?
+**Grissom:** You sure you're okay?
-**Sidle** Crazy people do make me feel crazy.
+**Sidle:** Crazy people do make me feel crazy.
-**Grissom** If you want, I can have somebody take your place.
+**Grissom:** If you want, I can have somebody take your place.
-**Sidle** I appreciate that.
+**Sidle:** I appreciate that.
 I do, I really do, but ... [...]
 I kind of made a decision to move beyond that and ...
 I really want to finish this case.